Bâtiment ravitailleur de forces: History

 On 30 January 2019, OCCAR ordered four units from Chantiers de l'Atlantique and Naval Group for the French Navy.
-It is anticipated that the first two ships of the class, plus the fourth (Gustave Zédé), will be based at Toulon while the third ship of the class (Émile Bertin) will be based at Brest.
+The first two ships of the class are based at Toulon.
+They will be joined by the fourth ship of the class (Gustave Zédé) in the early 2030s, while the third ship of the class (Émile Bertin) will be based at Brest from about 2027/28.